Simon Boswell: Other music

 Quote: "I cut up my previous scores into bits and re-assembled them as new songs mixing full orchestra with musicians from Blur and The Kills and spoken word parts for some of the actors and directors I have worked with along the way – including Ewan McGregor, Ray Winstone, Goran Visnij, Dario Argento and Alejandro Jodorowsky."

 Art

 Boswell continues to work on an art project called BLINK!, an audio-visual installation looped to last forever of portraits extracted from news footage, and individually scored with their own soundtracks.
 This was first exhibited at the ICA in London in 2002 on 4 simultaneous cinema-sized screens.

 Personal life

-Boswell has a son with Lysette Anthony.
+He married and divorced, having had a son named Jack; he lived with the actress Lysette Anthony and has a son by her, Jimi, born in 2004.
+In 2008 Jimi was diagnosed with juvenile arthritis.
+Simon is now married to the contemporary fine artist Lg White who is also the lead singer in his band 'The And', who are performing Simon's film score's Live.